TeamHypersomnia/Hypersomnia/README_SERVER.md

 ![last_region_select](https://github.com/TeamHypersomnia/Hypersomnia/assets/3588717/345beed2-f66b-4a8a-a507-55d108c1909e)

 The instances will get incrementing ports, starting from the specified ``port`` in ``server_start``.
+Analogously for the web, the ports will be incrementing by 1 starting from ``webrtc_port_range_begin``, with UDP muxing force-enabled for every instance.

 They'll also get unique server names - with added ``#1``, ``#2``, etc. suffixes.